schmit/schmit.github.io/_posts/2022-09-10-bayesian-paradox.markdown

 Adaptivity, or the ability to peek, is very powerful and the Bayesian approach is far simpler than the [frequentist alternative of sequential testing][sequential-paper].
 But powerful results often require strong assumptions; in this case the need for a well-chosen prior.

+In particular, when we are unsure what prior to choose, the suggestion to use a weak prior is much more common than to use a strong one, and this makes sense: in the small data regime, a strong prior can dominate the posterior, which is undesirable especially when we do not feel strongly about the strong prior.
+But the discussion above reveals that it is a balancing act: both weak and strong priors have downsides and hence carefully finding the correct balance is unavoidable.

 ## Take-away